JoleneKearse/Late-Night-Food-Ordering-App/README.md

 > I experimented with placing the site functions in another file, but found it was much easier to keep them in `index.js` if only for the global `orderArr` variable.

+This function gets called whenever the customer clicks the Add Button, as seen above on _line 8_.

+i.
+It uses `.filter()` to search for the matching item's `id` in `menuArr`, and returns it as an object.

+ii.

 ## Resources

 [contents](https://github.com/JoleneKearse/Late-Night-Food-Ordering-App#table-of-contents)